pycon-mentored-sprints/organisational/README.md

 # Organisational
 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors)

 🗂 all things related to the organisation of the PyCon mentored sprints

 ## About the logo
 The logo used in this organisation was designed by [Ashley McNamara](https://twitter.com/ashleymcnamara) and it features Bit the Azure Advocates mascot.

 ## Upcoming meetings and meeting minutes

 The minutes for the organising committee can be found in the [./minutes](./minutes) folder.

 ## TODO's

-Each action that needs completing should be referenced in an issue in this repository and either be assigned to one of the organisers or labeled as `up-for`grabs`
+All the actions that need help or are in progress can be found at: [https://github.com/pycon-mentored-sprints/organisational/issues](https://github.com/pycon-mentored-sprints/organisational/issues).
+Once you have decided to work on an issue please assign yourself to it

+You can also check the progress of the tasks in the repo project board: [https://github.com/pycon-mentored-sprints/organisational/projects](https://github.com/pycon-mentored-sprints/organisational/projects)

-## Organising members
+## Organising members 2020

 - Tania Allard
-- Mariatta Wijaya
 - Nina Zakharenko
+- Cheuk Ting Ho
+- Valery Briz
+- Katia Lira

+### The following people have been involved in organising previously

 - Nikoleta Glynatsi
+- Mariatta Wijaya

-If you need to reach out to the organisers please do it using the email [nwuk@pyladies.com](nwuk@pyladies.com)
+If you need to reach out to the organisers please do it using the email tania[at]pyladies[dot]com

 ## Contributors